Chevuu/PairSAT/README.md

 - Generates CNF formulas in **DIMACS** format.
 - Configurable through a variety of parameters to suit different experimental needs.
 - Randomness is tied to a **seed** for reproducibility.
-- Designed to integrate seamlessly with [SharpVelvet](https://github.com/meelgroup/SharpVelvet) as a generator in src/generators.
+- Designed to integrate with [SharpVelvet](https://github.com/meelgroup/SharpVelvet) as a generator in `src/generators`.

 ## Parameters